apiture/openapi-down-convert/README.md

 Replace `openIdConnect` security definition with an `oauth2` security requirement They are close enough, as far as code generation (such as `openapi-generator`) is concerned - it just means an `Authorization: header` must have a valid token.

-Use the options
+Note: This conversion is only performed if the `--oidc-to-oauth2` option (or it's alias, `--scopes`) is supplied.
-to specify the `authorizationUrl` and `tokenUrl` for the `oauth2` security definition.
+Use the other options to specify the `authorizationUrl` and `tokenUrl` for the `oauth2` security definition.

 TODO: Fetch the openIdConnect connection info and extract the authorization and